 PSHE & RSHE at Canon Popham

-At Canon Popham Primary Academy, personal, social and health education (PSHE), which incorporates relationships and health education enables our children to develop the skills, knowledge and attributes they need to keep themselves healthy, safe and prepared for life in modern Britain.
+At Canon Popham Primary Academy, personal, social and health education (PSHE), which incorporates relationships and health education enables our children to develop the substantive and disciplinary knowledge and attributes they need to keep themselves healthy, safe and prepared for life in modern Britain.
 We deliver a curriculum which is accessible to all where children learn how to develop personal attributes which link closely to our Christian ethos.
 Our children are provided with the life skills which will allow them to learn about themselves and act morally to real life situations.
 Their breadth of social and cultural knowledge gives them the confidence to overcome and manage areas of their personal life and act reasonably and responsibly.
 We encourage our children to seek help where appropriate in order to maintain a mentally healthy school.
 Children are encouraged to develop their self-worth by contributing to our Christian school life and wider community.
 We encourage our children, through the curriculum, to learn to be their best.
-We provide children with the knowledge and skills to understand their own and others emotions, how to process and act upon these, and how to self regulate.
+We provide children with the substantive and disciplinary knowledge to understand their own and others emotions, how to process and act upon these, and how to self regulate.
 By exploring subject specific vocabulary and using these in context, our children are prepared for life beyond our school.